eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

-- More in-depth treatment here in [Betancourt and Girolami's paper](https://arxiv.org/abs/1312.0906). **tl;dr:** hierarchical models all but _require_ you use to use Hamiltonian Monte Carlo; and some practical tips and goodies on how to do that stuff in the real world.
+- More in-depth treatment here in [Betancourt and Girolami's paper](https://arxiv.org/abs/1312.0906). **tl;dr:** hierarchical models all but _require_ you use to use Hamiltonian Monte Carlo; also included are some practical tips and goodies on how to do that stuff in the real world.

 ## Model Implementation